Characterising Global Platforms: Centralised, Decentralised, Federated, and Grassroots: Grassroots Platforms: Two Characterisations

 \begin{definition}[Interactive Protocol] A protocol $\mathcal{F}$ is \emph{interactive} if for every $\emptyset \subset P \subset P' \subseteq \Pi$ and every configuration $c \in C(P')$ such that $c/P \in C(P)$, there is a computation $c \xrightarrow{*} c'$ of $\mathcal{F}(P')$ for which $c'/P \notin C(P)$. \end{definition}

-The interactive property requires that agents in $P$ can always potentially interact with agents in $P' \setminus P$, leaving "alien traces" in their local states that could not have been produced by $P$ operating alone.
+The interactive property requires that agents in $P$ can always potentially interact with agents in $P' \setminus P$, leaving ``alien traces'' in their local states that could not have been produced by $P$ operating alone.

-\begin{definition}[Grassroots Protocol] An atomic transactions-based protocol $\mathcal{F}$ is \emph{grassroots} if it is interactive. \end{definition} We note that the original definition of grassroots protocols~\cite{shapiro2023grassrootsBA} included a notion of obliviousness, however subsequent work~\cite{shapiro2025atomic} showed that any transactions-based multiagent protocol is oblivious.
+\begin{definition}[Grassroots Protocol (Original)] An atomic transactions-based protocol $\mathcal{F}$ is \emph{grassroots} if it is interactive. \end{definition} We note that the original definition of grassroots protocols~\cite{shapiro2023grassrootsBA} included a notion of obliviousness, however subsequent work~\cite{shapiro2025atomic} showed that any transactions-based multiagent protocol is oblivious.
 Hence we bypass it here.

-\begin{theorem} In a grassroots protocol all agents are essential. \end{theorem} \begin{proof} Assume $\mathcal{F}$ is grassroots, then by definition it is interactive.
-Suppose for contradiction that some proper subset $E \subsetneq \Pi$ is essential with at least two agents $p,q \notin E$.
+\begin{theorem} In a grassroots protocol (under the original definition) all agents but one are essential. \end{theorem} \begin{proof} Assume $\mathcal{F}$ is grassroots, then by definition it is interactive.
+Suppose for contradiction that some essential set $E$ with $|\Pi \setminus E| \ge 2$, so there exist at least two agents $p \ne q$ with $p, q \notin E$.

 Let $P = \{p\}$ and $P' = \{p,q\}$.
 Note that $P \subset P'$ and $P' \cap E = \emptyset$.